 My desert island meal would be spaghetti with clams probably followed by quince trifle - no jelly.
 Then a cream tea, of course.

 Originally from Devon, I trained at Leiths School of Food & Wine after a degree and Masters in English Literature.

-After graduating I worked in lots of London restaurants (Spring, The Dock Kitchen, Morito, Ellory-now-Leroy), as well as cooking for events, weddings, markets stalls and pop ups.
+After graduating I worked in lots of London restaurants (Spring, The Dock Kitchen, Morito, Moro, Ellory-now-Leroy), as well as cooking for events, weddings, markets stalls and pop ups.

 My illustrations have been featured in PPC, Code, The Evening Standard and Waitrose, whilst my recipes and writing have been featured in/on The Guardian, Elle, Conde Nast Traveller, Waitrose (again), Olive, The Times, The Financial Times, The Telegraph, The Sunday Times, Sunday Brunch, The New York Times, Eater and Wanderlust.

 I also baked Iced Buns for a time under the name Puns & Buns at Druid St Market (RIP).
 One of the highlights of my life was when Bee Wilson ate one and described it as 'nostalgia, with a hint of genius'.
 I have plans to bake buns again, one day.